astrosander/AstroTurbulence/stokesMaps_velocity_kolmogorov_NoNorm/README.md

-**Polarization Maps — Velocity-Based, Kolmogorov Turbulence (Synchrotron, Unnormalized)**
+**Polarization Maps — Velocity-Based, Kolmogorov Turbulence (Synchrotron & Dust, Unnormalized)**

 This folder contains 512×512 maps of Stokes I, Q, U, and polarization angle, computed from a 3D turbulent velocity field with a Kolmogorov power spectrum.
-The polarization was generated using a synchrotron-style prescription, assuming Q and U come from the projected velocity components:
+The polarization was generated using synchrotron- and dust-style prescription, assuming Q and U come from the projected velocity components:

 $$Q(x, y) = \int dz\\, (v_x^2 - v_y^2),$$